Main Topics >

 The first living things on Earth, single-celled micro-organisms or microbes lacking a cell nucleus or cell membrane known as prokaryotes, seem to have first appeared on Earth almost four billion years ago, just a few hundred million years after the formation of the Earth itself.
 By far the longest portion of the history of life on Earth, therefore, has involved the biochemical evolution of these single-celled micro-organisms, bacteria and archaea: we can find individual fossilized microbes in rocks 3.4 billion years old, yet we can only conclusively identify multi-celled fossils in rocks younger than 1 billion years.

-It is presumed that, over a few hundred million years of evolution, pre-biotic molecules evolved into self-replicating molecules by natural selction.
+It is presumed that, over a few hundred million years of evolution, pre-biotic molecules evolved into self-replicating molecules by natural selection.
 While some aspects of the subject are well understood, others remain clouded in mystery and are the source of much contention among scientists.
 Although much progress has been made, there is still no single definitive theory.

-Life, for all its complexity, is woven out of just 30 or so different molecules, constructed from some of the most abundant elements in the universe: oxygen, hydrogen, carbon, nitrogen, sulphur and phosphorus.
-However, no one has yet succeeded in synthesizing a “protocell” using basic components which would have the necessary properties of life (something which has been made much of by religious creationists and anti-evolutionists), although recent work work, such as that of Jack Szostak at Massachusetts General Hospital and the Howard Hughes Medical Institute, may be about to change that.
+Life, for all its complexity, is woven out of just 30 or so different molecules, constructed from some of the most abundant elements in the universe: oxygen, hydrogen, carbon, nitrogen, sulfur and phosphorus.
+However, no one has yet succeeded in synthesizing a “protocell” using basic components which would have the necessary properties of life (something which has been made much of by religious creationists and anti-evolutionists), although recent work, such as that of Jack Szostak at Massachusetts General Hospital and the Howard Hughes Medical Institute, may be about to change that.

-The beginnings of life is, strictly speaking, a matter of biology not physics, and essentially unrelated to most of the rest of the content of this website.
+The beginnings of life is, strictly speaking, a matter of biology, not physics, and essentially unrelated to most of the rest of the content of this website.
 I have included a brief discussion of it here, however, partly because it is another aspect of modern science which many people find confusing and puzzling, partly just because I find it really interesting (for which I made no apologies!), and partly because we are, after all, made of “stardust”.